SpatialTemporalStats/OSG_Reproducibility_Materials/README.md

 This sub-repository provides the R script for reproducing Figure 1, which demonstrates several statistical characteristics of the u- and v-component wind speed ERA5 ensembles.
 * "Data_Demonstration.R": R script for reproducing Figure 1

-#### "Wrapper.R"
-This file outlines the reproducibility workflow of the article.

 #### Functions
 This sub-repository contains R scripts for several frequently used functions.
 * "Assessment_Indices.R": functions for calculating assessment indices in Table 1